 There’s still room for improvement on this issue, or rather, we have to make some tricky decisions about what we think will be more important in the future: technical performance or reparability.

 In order to set objective and measurable standards here, we have developed the VAUDE Repair Index for our products.
 Read more about it here

 With a little craftsmanship, many repairs can often be easily made yourself.
 If you enjoy sewing and fixing thing and want to save yourself the time and effort needed to send in your product for repairs, you can use the do-it-yourself repair instructions at iFixit.

 You can order any spare parts you need or special tools and have them delivered directly to your doorstep.

-»Ideally, manufacturers should already be thinking about the repairability of their products during the design stage and promoting this by providing repair manuals and spare parts.
+»Ideally, manufacturers should already be thinking about the repairability of their products during the design stage and encouraging this by providing repair manuals and spare parts.
 VAUDE is one of those producers, which is why we at iFixit are very happy about this collaboration.«

 Need help with a repair?
 Try visiting a local Repair Café!

 Products that cannot be repaired but essentially still “work” (such as when a zip on an inside pocket no longer functions but the jacket is otherwise in good shape) are donated to FairWertung, an umbrella organization of non-profit organizations.
 Read more here

-Within the guarantee period, VAUDE has the right to repair every defective article.
+Within the guarantee period, VAUDE has the right to repair any defective article.
 Sometimes, however, customers expect the item to be replaced or to be given a store credit rather than a product repair.